koseiohara/Thoth/README.md

 $ thoth init
 ```
 This command updates `~/.notion_token.csv` and inserts a database into the Notion page.
-You can reorder and resize columns in the database as desired.
+You can reorder, resize, and add columns in the database as desired; however, you cannot delete the default columns.

 To reinitialize `thoth`, delete and re-add the `referenceManager` line in `~/.notion_token.csv` as described in [Python Setup](#PythonSetup).